czarandy/czarandy.github.io/_stories/2007-four-hearts.md

 "I am referring to Lieutenant Poker's condition," said Lieutenant Canasta.

-"How irrelevant!---we are identifying the missing card," said Captain Blackjack.
+"How irrelevant!—we are identifying the missing card," said Captain Blackjack.

 "But we've already done that," said Lieutenant Canasta.